-Туре Valuation technique Significant unobservable inputs Percentage Inter-relationship between key unobservable inputs and fair value measurement Equity instruments at FVOCI Discounted cash flow Discount rate 9% (2022: 9%) The estimated fair value would increase/(decrease) if the discount rate was lower/(higher).
+Type Valuation technique Significant unobservable inputs Percentage Inter-relationship between key unobservable inputs and fair value measurement Equity instruments at FVOCI Discounted cash flow Discount rate 8% (2023: 9%) The estimated fair value would increase/(decrease) if the discount rate was lower/(higher).

-ACQUISITION AND DISPOSAL OF SUBSIDIARIES
+33 ACQUISITION AND DISPOSAL OF SUBSIDIARIES

-Acquisition of subsidiaries
+(a) Acquisition of subsidiaries

 During 2023, the Group acquired equity interest in Alisan Logistics A.S. ("Alisan"), a Turkey-based logistics company.
+The fair value of the identifiable assets and liabilities for the acquisition of Alisan has been finalised in 2024.

-During 2022, the Group acquired equity interest in BDP Intermediate 1, Inc ("BDP"), a United States-based global logistics solutions provider, as well as equity interest in a subsidiary in Canada.
+During 2024, the Group acquired equity interest in a subsidiary in Poland.